BC143

 Unknown

-A set of five drawings reproduced in two issues of The Taumaru Trifler (Lowry Bay, Wellington, New Zealand), 1918 and 1919.
+A set of five drawings reproduced in two issues of The Taumaru Trifler (Lowry Bay, Wellington, New Zealand), no. 4, September 1918 and no. 5, Third Anniversary, March 1919.
 The location of the original drawings is unknown.

 Dimensions given relate to the size of The Taumaru Trifler and not the original drawings.

-Bound issues of The Taumaru Trifler, March 1917, no. 1 - March 1919, no. 5, were published by Ferguson & Osborn Ltd., Lambton Quay, Wellington, 1917-1919.
-This copy of the bound volume was donated to the Alexander Turnbull Library, National Library of New Zealand (Reference no. MS2120) by Helen Stewart, artist, who lived in Eastern Bays of Lower Hutt, New Zealand, 1978.
+Bound issues of The Taumaru Trifler, No. 1, March 1917 - No. 5, March 1919, were published by Ferguson & Osborn Ltd., Lambton Quay, Wellington, 1917-1919.
+This copy of the bound volume was donated to the Alexander Turnbull Library, National Library of New Zealand (Reference no. MS-2120) by Helen Stewart, artist, who lived in Eastern Bays of Lower Hutt, New Zealand, 18 October 1978.

 In the years 1917-1919 Flora Scales worked with the Voluntary Aid Detachment (V.A.D.) at the Taumaru Military Convalescent Hospital, Lowry Bay, Lower Hutt, New Zealand.
 The Hospital was established in the house, Taumaru, among the beautiful gardens, belonging to Francis Henry Dillon Bell who, in 1916, had offered his property to the New Zealand Government as a convalescent home for wounded soldiers.